prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 | `.PrimaryCategoryID` | Primary IAB category id. |
 | `.SecondaryCategoryIDs` | Secondary IAB category ids. |
 | `.MediaType` | Either `banner`, `audio`, `video`, or `native`.
 Should match `.Bids[].BidType`. |

+{: .alert.alert-danger :}
+Bid metadata will be *required* in a coming Prebid.js release, specifically for AdvertiserDomains and MediaType.
+We recommend making sure your adapter sets these values or Prebid.js may throw away the bid.

 <details>
   <summary>Example: Setting metadata.</summary>